 I am interested in exploring tensions such as raw and controlled, still and speed, weight and weightlessness in my work.
 The way I approach making is to attempt to let the work make itself.
 This means working intuitively and also putting myself into a situation or adopting a process where something unknown or unexpected can happen.

-During the V&A ceramics residency, I would like to centre my research on mythical and ceremonial objects and how they have been documented in prints and drawings.
-I am interested in how different cultures depict and abstract nature and in particular, animals, to go beyond the everyday.
-My starting point for this research will be 'Wild Beast Hunts' where I will search the collections and find as many examples of animals, mythical or otherwise, and study their history and origins.
+During the V&A ceramics residency, I centred my research on mythical and ceremonial objects and how they have been documented in prints and drawings.
+I was interested in how different cultures depict and abstract nature and in particular, animals, to go beyond the everyday.
+My starting point for this research was 'Wild Beast Hunts' where I will search the collections and find as many examples of animals, mythical or otherwise, and study their history and origins.

-By researching Wild Beasts, I aim to have a deeper understanding of different mythologies and cultures, their rituals and ceremonies.
+By researching Wild Beasts, I gained a deeper understanding of different mythologies and cultures, their rituals and ceremonies.
 Having a specific focus on mythical animals would allow me to compare the difference and similarity between cultures and their approach to the sacred.
-I hope to be able to decode some of these unusual visual languages and adopt them into my own practice.
+I hoped to decode some of these unusual visual languages and adopt them into my own practice.

-During my time here I’d also like to develop new surface treatment and a deeper understanding of pattern in my work.
-I hope that having first-hand encounters with my chosen objects from the V&A collection and to be able to create new work in situ will push me into new and exciting territories.
+During my time here I also developed new surface treatment and a deeper understanding of pattern in my work.
+I hoped that having first-hand encounters with my chosen objects from the V&A collection enabled me to create new work in situ pushing me into new and exciting territories.
 When working in my own studio, I have works in progress, finished pieces and forgotten ones around me for inspiration and reference.
-As new works start to have a voice of their own, objects in their vicinity start to speak to each other, and by paying attention I find a way to finish a particular piece.
+As new works started to have a voice of their own, objects in their vicinity start to speak to each other, and by paying attention I found a way to finish a particular piece.
 This is how my artworks come into being.
 I am excited to find out what new work will come into being having this interaction with objects from the past.